adnguyen/Notebooks_and_Protocols/2017_notebook.md

 ```

 Yeah non of this is right...vial.me should not be a random effect.
+Vial.me should be labeled as the "sample" .

 Also, how do I deal with the fact that the chambers are repeatedly sampled?
 I have to include a repeated measures aspect into model.

+Also the model looks so complicated.
+What am I testing?

+Main effects: Rin_VAlue - to control for quality

+Interactions:

+3 way between, Site*Julianday* Delta

+3 way between, Site*Julianday* bait temperature

+Other varibles:
+1. collection date
+2. Year collected

 ------